What structures make up the spine?

 Bones in the spine

 The bones that make up the spine are called vertebrae.
-There are seven cervical vertebrae that make up the spine in the neck.
-There are twelve vertebrae in the thoracic section of the spine.
-There are five vertebrae in the lumbar section of the spine.
-Bones of the spine could also include the sacrum, which is usually composed of five fused vertebrae, and the coccyx (the tailbone), which is usually composed of four fused vertebrae.
+There are seven cervical vertebrae that make up the neck section.
+There are twelve vertebrae in the thoracic section.
+There are five vertebrae in the lumbar section.
+The spinal bones could also include the sacrum, which is usually composed of five fused vertebrae, and the coccyx (the tailbone), which is usually composed of four fused vertebrae.